ManjunathKalmath/SKY130RTL/Day 1/README.md

 ## Introduction to open-source simulator iverilog

-Design    : HDL written as per the specifications given TestBench : Setup to check the functionality of design by applying test vectors
+Design    : HDL written as per the specifications given <br />
+TestBench : Setup to check the functionality of design by applying test vectors

 Simulator : Tool to simulate the design